How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 Rotating your running shoes involves having multiple pairs of running shoes to choose from when you go running.

-You then can wear different running shoes on different days, enabling you to cycle through your running shoe rotation from day to day.
+You can then wear different running shoes on different days, enabling you to cycle through your running shoe rotation from day to day.

 For example, you might wear a cushioned neutral training shoe like the Hoka Clifton for your recovery run on Monday, a lightweight shoe like the Saucony Fastwitch for your speed workout on Tuesday, and then go back to your Hokas for your distance run on Wednesday.